 UTogether2020: A Roadmap for the University of Toronto

-As the University develops its plans, we are committed first and foremost to the health and safety of our entire community during the COVID-19 pandemic.
+We are committed first and foremost to the health and safety of our entire community during the COVID-19 pandemic.
 To that end, we are following the advice of public health authorities as we focus on three guiding principles:

 - Promoting health and safety